dbssyck/tanysiptera/README.md

 - Isler, M. L., Isler, P. R., & Whitney, B. M. (1998).
 Use of vocalizations to establish species limits in antbirds (Passeriformes: Thamnophilidae).
 The Auk, 115(3), 577-590.

-- Sin, Y.C.K., Eaton, J. A., Hutchinson, R. O. & Rheindt, F. E. (2022).
-Re-assessing species limits in a morphologically cryptic australasian kingfisher lineage (Coraciiformes: Halcyonidae) using bioacoustic data.
-Biological Journal of the Linnean Society.
+- Sin, Y. C. K., Eaton, J. A., Hutchinson, R. O., & Rheindt, F. E. (2022).
+Re-assessing species limits in a morphologically cryptic Australasian kingfisher lineage (Coraciiformes: Halcyonidae) using bioacoustic data.
+Biological Journal of the Linnean Society, 136(4), 489-505.

 #### About